kedro-org/kedro-plugins/kedro-datasets/kedro_datasets_experimental/opik/README.md

 - `dataset_name`, `filepath`, `sync_policy`, `metadata` constructor params
 - Local file format (item schema is identical)
 - Context nodes that don't interact with the evaluation dataset
-- Sync semantics: `local` upserts on every load; `remote` fetches as-is
+- Sync semantics: `local` re-inserts from local file on every load (content-hash dedup); `remote` fetches as-is

 ### Known limitations

 - **`metadata` is local-only**: Opik's `create_dataset()` does not accept a `metadata` argument.
 The `metadata` param is stored and returned by `_describe()` but is not propagated to the remote dataset (unlike Langfuse, which passes it through).
 - **No snapshot versioning**: Opik does not support pinning `load()` to a historical snapshot.
 The `version` param from `LangfuseEvaluationDataset` has no Opik equivalent.
-- **Item IDs are not stable remotely**: Human-readable IDs from local files are stripped before upload (Opik requires valid UUIDs).
-Remote item IDs are auto-generated and will differ from local IDs.
+- **UUID `id` values are stable remotely; human-readable ones are not**: If a local item's `id` is a valid UUID, it is forwarded to Opik and the remote row keeps that identity.
+Human-readable IDs (e.g. `"q1"`) and `None`/empty values are stripped — Opik auto-generates a UUID in those cases, so those rows will not have a stable remote identity across syncs.

 ### Support